 Dr Adam Guy

-I work at the intersections of transnational modernist studies, intellectual history, and book history: my research focuses on ideas about literature, and on how those ideas travel and are mediated.
-I explored these interests in my first book, The nouveau roman and Writing in Britain After Modernism (OUP, 2019), which recovers the importance of the French nouveau roman to writers and publishers active in midcentury Britain as they debated what it meant to be 'new'.
-In relation to this project, I have also published extensively on innovative, experimental, and late modernist writers active in Britain at midcentury, including Christine Brooke-Rose, Eva Figes, B. S. Johnson, Ann Quin, and Eva Tucker.
+To date I have worked primarily on innovative and experimental prose fiction of the twentieth century.
+This research takes transnational modernism and book history as its major points of reference.
+My book, The nouveau roman and Writing in Britain After Modernism (OUP, 2019), recovers the importance of the French nouveau roman to writers and publishers active in midcentury Britain as they debated what it meant to be 'new'.
 My interests in the intersection in the twentieth century of French and British culture are also explored through work on the circulation of existentialism and its ideas in Anglophone contexts: published work in this line includes a book chapter on Doris Lessing and Jean-Paul Sartre, and a journal article on Dorothy Richardson and Gabriel Marcel.
+I have also published extensively on late modernist novelists who were active in Britain in the 1950s-70s, including Christine Brooke-Rose, Eva Figes, B. S. Johnson, Ann Quin, and Eva Tucker.

-Twitter: @_Adam_Guy
+Twitter/X: @_Adam_Guy

 PUBLICATIONS